 Cast: Emma Roberts, Luke Bracey, Jake Manley, Jessica Capshaw, Andrew Bachelor, Frances Fisher, Manish Dayal and Kristin Chenoweth.

+A from com movie.
 Two strangers fed up with finding themselves at single tables always agree to be each other’s plus one for regular holiday dates.
-Soon they develop feelings for each other, and drama ensues because none of them wants to admit so.
-The movie is your perfect feel-good romantic comedy with hilarious situations, a predictable storyline, and good chemistry.
+Soon they develop real feelings for each other, and drama ensues because none of them wants to admit so.
+The movie is your perfect feel-good charming romantic comedy with hilarious situations, a predictable storyline, and good chemistry.
 You will believe that love is sometimes right under your nose.

 12. Guernsey Literary and Potato Peel Society